-According to CLP regulation labelling should include the following:
+According to the CLP Regulation, labelling should include the following:

-- The name, address and telephone number of supplier
+- The name, address and telephone number of the supplier;

 - Where applicable, hazard pictograms, signal words, hazard statements, precautionary statements and supplemental information required by other legislation.

 - Make sure you keep up to date on the EU fragrance allergens labelling updates.
-The public consultation on proposed changes to labelling ended in February 2020.
-The outcome of the consultation, which has not been made public yet, may have an effect on you as an exporter of essential oils.
+The labelling is currently open to public consultation and the outcome may have an effect on you as an exporter of essential oils for aromatherapy.